zenorocha/liferay-learn/docs/dxp/7.x/en/system-administration/installing-and-managing-apps/installing-apps.md

 ### Application Manager

 In DXP's App Manager, you can upload and install Marketplace apps.
-See [Managing Apps](./managing-apps.md) for more information.
+See [Using the App Manager](./using-the-app-manager.md) for more information.